peersky/peersky-cocoa-webiste/README.md

 Privacy: Votes are hidden until `Round` is present.
 GameMaster holds a secret that together with tournament id and turn - hashes all votes, and proposals that way that noone can know who votes for whom until round is over.

-0. Initialize game contract with number of rounds and basic entry requirements
+0. Initialize game contract with number of rounds
 1. Create a tornament with fixed number of rounds
-2. Set up whatever additional entry requirement rules you want
-3. Start playing game with your friends - vote for best playlist, for best picture on instagram, whatever.
+2. Start playing game with your friends - vote for best playlist, for best picture on instagram, whatever.
    - Send your links to game master and he will post them on to the contract on your behalf
    - Once there is enough links - start voting.
 Each player can give 6 points in a round divided as 3/2/1 and cannot vote for himself
-   - Once turn is over - scores are updated
+   - Once turn is over - scores is updated
-4. At the end of all rounds winner will receive rankToken of corresponding game depth
+3. At the end of all rounds
+   -  Game will continue in overtime if and until winner scores are equal
+   -  Once game and overtime finishes:
+        -   1th place will receive rankToken of `gameRank+1`, 1piece;
+        -   2nd place will receive `gameRank`, 2 pieces;
+        -   2rd place will receive `gameRank`, 1 piece;
-5. Now winner of game can create his own new tornament of increased level ( has token of needed gameRank)
+4. Now winner of game can create his own new tornament of increased level ( has token of needed gameRank)
-6. Become part of comunity who plays this game!
+5. Become part of comunity who plays this game!
 It results a ladder: higher rank games are only avalible to very good players... or ones who can afford to buy rank token from such good player.
 (There is no other way to receive rank tokens)

 ### MultipassDNS